mdt2/100-days-of-code/log.md

 **Thoughts** Need to get my portfolio site up so I can start hosting this stuff somewhere for feedback.
 Or at least get a blog coded out to use with the domain to share my code.
 Today was super fun and I think I really solidified my knowledge of what we worked on for JS30 day 2.

+### Day 20: September 26, Tuesday

+**Today's Progress**: Starting watching Fun Fun Function object creation playlist.

+**Thoughts** Working on getting fundamentals solid so that I fully understand what I'm doing with JavaScript.

+### Day 21: September 27, Wednesday

+**Today's Progress**: Working on adding a button to change between 24 and 12 hour clock.

+**Thoughts** It's frustrating to have to ask for so much help.
+It takes away from the feeling of accomplishment at the end of a project because I feel like it's not even me doing it, but I don't know how to bridge the knowledge gap when I literally have no idea where to go from a problem point.

 **Project Ideas**